catalystneuro/neuroconv/docs/user_guide/datainterfaces.rst

         institution="University of Cambridge",
         experiment_description="Observation of finches on the Galapagos Islands", session_id="session_1",
-        identifier="unique_identifier",  # will be automatically assigned if not provided session_description="Observation of finches on the Galapagos Islands", keywords=["finches", "evolution", "Galapagos"],
+        session_description="Observation of finches on the Galapagos Islands", keywords=["finches", "evolution", "Galapagos"],
     )